ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 I've also been fortunate enough to have the opportunity to go back and address much of that technical debt.
 The results have been rather remarkable.

-By simply fixing the things that were obviously less than ideal, I've been able to make my code more correct, robust, and simple.
+Simply fixing the things that were obviously lacking, I've been able to make my code more correct, robust, and simple.
 I've arrived at a place where I have some pretty great ergonomics in some of the APIs I've built just by addressing issues that were obvious shortcuts, as well as areas that caused me to take shortcuts downstream.